Capital Construction Updates

 The electrical infrastructure projects are underway.
 This includes multiple projects to increase capacity and reliability across campus.
 The project is $25 million, funded through a 30-year university revenue bond.

-• The primary project includes a new electrical line from the east substation south across the campus towards the steam plant, then back up to near Dunn Hall.
-This work is being completed by Honeywell and is anticipated to be completed in late summer of 2026.
+- The primary project includes a new electrical line from the east substation south across the campus towards the steam plant, then back up near Dunn Hall.
+Honeywell is completing this work and is anticipated to be completed in late summer of 2026.

-• The secondary project includes a new electrical line from the east substation moving north around the Hilltop parking lots and down to the Rec Center.
-This work will be completed by DP Porter/CEM and is anticipated to be completed in the summer of 2026.
+- The secondary project includes a new electrical line from the east substation moving north around the Hilltop parking lots and down to the Rec Center.
+DP Porter/CEM will complete this work and is anticipated to be completed in the summer of 2026.

-• As part of the HAF Athletic field projects, Consigli completed a portion of the electrical loop from the Rec Center west to Memorial Gym.
+- As part of the athletic field projects, Consigli completed a portion of the electrical loop from the Rec Center west to Memorial Gym.
 Work was completed in summer 2025.

 Steam Pit Repair / Replacement Project

-• Steam pit SC05, located just outside Hitchner Hall and the Food Store, failed this summer.
-Design work to make repairs is underway, with construction anticipated in the spring of 2026.
-The estimated cost is approximately $200,000.
+- Steam pit SC05, located just outside Hitchner Hall and the Food Store, failed this summer.
+Design work to make repairs has been completed, with construction underway.
+The estimated cost is approximately $400,000.

 University of Maine Energy Center (UMEC)

-The UMEC project is in the design development phase.
+The UMEC project is in design development.
 Modifications to meet both performance and budgetary requirements are underway.
-Construction is anticipated to start in the late fall of 2025 or early spring of 2026.
+Construction is anticipated to start in the early spring of 2027, however subject to design completion.
 The design firm and construction manager are Honeywell.
-Funding of $81 million is from various debt service sources.
+The $110 million project will be funded primarily through 30-year university revenue bonds with approximately $2 million from grants, capital reserves, cost share, and E&G funding.

 Department/Unit Relocations & Building Closures

 Relocation of several offices and departments has been completed.
-It will continue through the end of this year to decommission Crossland Hall, Libby Hall, South Annex E, and York Villages 1, 5, and 7 for eventual removal.
+It will continue in the coming years as the university works to remove Crossland Hall, Libby Hall, South Annex E, and York Villages 1, 5, and 7 as resources become available and approvals are obtained.

-• Crossland Hall – will be vacated over winter break with demolition slated for early spring of 2026.
-The Franco-American Studies will temporarily be relocated to Libby Hall and eventually to the ESL Building once renovations are completed.
+- Crossland Hall – Demolition slated for late February.
+The Franco-American Centre is temporarily relocated to Libby Hall and eventually to the ESL Building once renovations are completed.
+More information is available here.

-• Libby Hall will be used as a swing space during renovations to Boardman Hall.
-Slated for closure in the fall of 2028 and removal in the summer of 2029.
+- Libby Hall will be used as a swing space during renovations to Boardman Hall.
+Slated for closure in the fall of 2028 and removal in the summer of 2029, assuming resources for the project are identified and approvals obtained.

 Parking Lots & Roadway Projects